hdi-umd/SequenceSummary/README.md

 Event sequence data appears in many domains, from healthcare records to user clickstreams to system logs.
 Visualizing this data effectively is challenging due to the volume, variety, and complexity of temporal patterns.

-This repository implements three visualization techniques from academic literature that help users explore and understand event sequence data through different visual representations:
+This repository implements three visualization techniques from academic literature that help users explore and understand event sequence data through different visual representations.

-- [**CoreFlow**]((https://www.zcliu.org/coreflow/coreflow-eurovis17.pdf)): Tree-based visualization of branching patterns
-- [**SentenTree**](https://faculty.cc.gatech.edu/~stasko/papers/infovis16-sententree.pdf): Graph-based visualization showing relationships between events
-- [**Sequence Synopsis**](https://lliquid.github.io/homepage/files/ss_vast17.pdf): Optimized visual summaries using clustering and minimum description length

 Each technique offers different strengths for pattern discovery, anomaly detection, and sequence clustering tasks.

 ![Visualization Example](https://github.com/hdi-umd/SequenceSummary/blob/main/teaser.png?raw=true)

 ## Features